2021 South Moravia tornado: Aftermath

 The tornado caused widespread power outages, with approximately 121,000 households left without electricity in the region.
 1202 buildings were damaged or destroyed.
 180 buildings that did not completely collapse were scheduled for demolition.
 The D2 motorway linking Brno with Bratislava in Slovakia was closed.
 Rescue teams from across the country (including Prague) and also from neighboring Austria and Slovakia were deployed, as was the Czech Army.
-The total damage to public property has been so far estimated at 15+ billion CZK.
-Damages to privately owned properties are expected to be many times higher, but the exact numbers are still unknown.
+Overall, the damage was estimated at 15 billion Kč (€589 million or US$703 million), including a damage of about 800 million Kč (US$37.5 million) in the South Moravian Region.

 Shortly after the tornado, workers started to fix homes that were not damaged beyond repair.
 Streets of impacted villages were filled with piles of debris and destroyed vehicles.
 The governor of South Moravia, Jan Grolich, stressed the need to clean them, and artificial landfills were made for cleaned up debris.
 Some of it will be used to aid house repairs.

 A delegation of the Vietnamese Embassy and the Vietnamese Association in the Czech Republic visited several Vietnamese households to help support and comfort them.
 A fundraising campaign was launched by the delegation to aid those affected.
-More than 200,000 CZK (~$9,300) was raised in a day for essential goods.
+More than 200,000 Kč (~US$9,300) was raised in a day for essential goods.
 Over 30 Vietnamese families were affected, according to the association.

-Hodonín-born entrepreneur and philanthropist Karel Komárek pledged an immediate donation of 150 million CZK to help the recovery effort.
+Hodonín-born entrepreneur and philanthropist Karel Komárek pledged an immediate donation of 150 million Kč (US$7.03 million) to help the recovery effort.
 "I was born in Hodonín and this disaster has deeply affected me.
 We have to act quickly, which is why we immediately set aside funds to help with the recovery effort and to give people back their livelihoods," said Komárek after he announced his donation.
 He also said he would make more funds available, should the situation require it.

 Ice hockey player Michal Kempný, a native of Hodonín, helped to rebuild his hometown after the tornado.
-The NCSML requested direct financial assistance to help impacted areas.
+The National Czech & Slovak Museum & Library in the U.S. requested direct financial assistance to help impacted areas.
 The CEO, Dr. Cecilia Rokusek called the tornado the "most devastating storm ever in the country", and that assistance is "essential for preserving our rich history for the long term future".